Introduction to lab-on-a-chip 2015 : review, history and future

 Silicon manufacturing used for microelectronics was certainly efficient, but required high investment costs and specialized knowledge.
 The ability to easily fabricate polymer microchips enabled many research laboratories to start their own investigations into lab-on-a-chip technologies.
 Today, it is even possible to fabricate fully customized lab-on-a-chip devices in any lab without the need of a clean room (click here to learn more about our standalone lab-on-a-chip fabrication stations).

 Then, in the 90s many researchers began to explore microfluidics and tried to miniaturize biochemical operations such as PCR.
 Early lab-on-a-chip research also focused on cell biology.
 This is not surprising when considering that the microchannels were at the same scale size as that of cells.
-These advances enabled scientists to easily perform for the first time operations at the single cell level.
+These advances allowed scientists to easily perform operations at the single cell level for the first time.
 Much research has been done on the miniaturization of genomic biochemical operations such as PCR, electrophoresis, DNA microarray, pretreatment step, cell lysis, etc. Eventually, researchers began to integrate all the required steps from sample collection to final analysis onto the same chip, showing the real potential of lab-on-a-chip technologies.
-The kind of lab-on-a-chip devices that enable researchers to perform all the operations from sample collection to analysis is generally called the Micro total analysis system (µTAS).
+The kind of lab-on-a-chip devices that allows researchers to perform all the operations from sample collection to analysis is generally called the Micro total analysis system (µTAS).

-Military agencies such as the DARPA and the DGA were soon interested in lab-on-a-chip technologies since such advancements would enable them to detect as soon as possible biological threats towards troops and civilians.
+Military agencies such as the DARPA and the DGA were soon interested in lab-on-a-chip technologies since such advancements would allow them to detect biological threats towards troops and civilians as soon as possible.
 Like 30 years before with semiconductors and space exploration programs, these agencies invested a lot of money in advancing research on lab-on-a-chip.

 Lab-on-a-chip: core technologies and applications